Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 If an implementation is not available (e.g., one attempts to access an abstract method of a supertype in this fashion), this is a compile-time error.

 The basic form of this expression, denoted by `super` keyword, is used to access the **single** immediate supertype of the currently declared classifier.
-In order to access other receivers, extended `super` expressions are used.
+In order to access other supertype implementations, extended `super` expressions are used.
 These may be any of the following:

-* `super<Klazz>`, where `Klazz` is a name of one of the immediate supertypes of the currently declared classifier, refers to that supertype and its implementations.
+* `super<Klazz>`, where `Klazz` is a name of one of the immediate supertypes of the currently declared classifier, refers to that supertype and its implementations;
 * `super<Klazz>@type`, where `type` is a name of any currently declared classifier and `Klazz` is a name of one of the immediate supertypes of the `type` classifier, refers to that supertype and its implementations.

-  > Note: `super<Klazz>@type` notation can be used only in [inner classes][Nested and inner classifiers], as only inner class can have access to supertypes of other classes, i.e., supertypes of their parent class.
+  > Note: `super<Klazz>@type` notation can be used only in [inner classes][Nested and inner classifiers], as only inner classes can have access to supertypes of other classes, i.e., supertypes of their parent class.

 > Example:
 > ```kotlin